YiyueMaggieMao/learning/JavaScript/notes.md

 console.log(spaceship.homePlanet) // Get with dot notation
 spaceship['Fuel Type'] = 'Unicorn Hair'; // Set with bracket notation
 </code></pre>

+<p>Side note: If we want to indicate that a private property, we can put an underscore <code>_</code> before the property name (For example, <code>_private-prop</code>).
+We *can* still access / change the value of that property outside the object, but it's a good notation to remind us of the intended usage.</p>

 <br/>
 <h3 id="add-remove-prop">Adding and Removing Props</h3>